This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 A greenhouse can have a flat roof, but curved or arched designs are typically more common.
 These structural differences help the building stand up to the elements, such as rain, which may pool water on top of the structure and damage the roof.

-When you design a greenhouse, you want a structure that will protect your seedlings or plants and provide them with the warmth they need.
-You don’t want the structure to have its roof ripped off during a spring storm, which could happen with a flat roof.
+When you design a greenhouse, you want a structure that will protect your seedlings or plants and provide them with the necessary warmth.
+You don’t want the system to have its roof ripped off during a spring storm, which could happen with a flat roof.

 Different Styles of Greenhouses